 - Confirm the subrecipient indirect costs have been calculated correctly

-- Ensure the correct IU subcontract object code and subobject code are used on payments
+- Ensure the correct IU subcontract object codes are used on payments and are allocated properly for the first $25,000 to object code 4074 when appropriate

-- Verify required additional documentation is acceptable for high-risk subrecipients
+- Verify the required additional documentation for high-risk subrecipients is acceptable

-- Coordinate with principal investigator and subrecipient to resolve identified issues
+- Coordinate with the principal investigator and subrecipient to resolve identified issues

 - Pending invoices should be placed on hold or canceled